-In F.D. and Allstate Canada, a recent decision of the Licence Appeal Tribunal (LAT) before Adjudicator Daoud, causation was again a central issue in a claim for determination of catastrophic impairment (CAT).
+In F.D. and Allstate Canada, a recent decision of the Licence Appeal Tribunal (LAT) before Adjudicator Daoud, causation was again a central issue in a claim for determination of catastrophic impairment (catastrophic).
 The claimant, F.D. had been rear-ended on August 6, 2014.
 She suffered extensive soft-tissue injuries, with post-concussion symptoms, anxiety and depression.
 She sought treatment for ongoing pain and functional limitations, as well as increasing cognitive dysfunction and psychological impairment.
-Her insurer, Allstate, paid her accident benefits claims up to the non-CAT limits then denied further funding.
+Her insurer, Allstate, paid her accident benefits claims up to the non-catastrophic limits then denied further funding.
 Mediation failed to resolve the issue between the parties, which led to the present hearing.

 At the hearing, the sole issue was whether F.D. had suffered a catastrophic impairment from a Mental and Behavioral Disorder (MBD) as a result of the collision.
-A CAT determination would entitle her to enhanced benefits under the Statutory Accident Benefits Schedule (SABS).
+A catastrophic determination would entitle her to enhanced benefits under the Statutory Accident Benefits Schedule (SABS).

 Adjudicator Daoud heard submissions from the parties concerning the appropriate test for causation.
-F.D. argued that but for the collision, she would not have sustained the injuries and ongoing CAT-level impairments, or, in the alternative, that the collision materially contributed to them.
+F.D. argued that but for the collision, she would not have sustained the injuries and ongoing catastrophic-level impairments, or, in the alternative, that the collision materially contributed to them.
 Allstate relied upon the FSCO Sabadash appeal under Director’s Delegate Evans which held that the “but for” test was appropriate.
 In Sabadash, DD Evans acknowledged that the accident need not be the only contributing factor to the claimant’s condition.
 There can be other factors- the effect can be cumulative and still satisfy the “but for” test.

 While not bound to follow FSCO precedent, Adjudicator Daoud agreed with the reasoning in Sabadash.